Coalbed methane: Adsorption capacity

 Adsorption capacity of coal is defined as the volume of gas adsorbed per unit mass of coal usually expressed in SCF (standard cubic feet, the volume at standard pressure and temperature conditions) gas/ton of coal.
 The capacity to adsorb depends on the rank and quality of coal.
 The range is usually between 100 and 800 SCF/ton for most coal seams found in the US.
 Most of the gas in coal beds is in the adsorbed form.
-When the reservoir is put into production, water in the fracture spaces is pumped off first.
+When the reservoir is put into production, water in the fracture spaces is pumped off on first.
 This leads to a reduction of pressure enhancing desorption of gas from the matrix.